 1. Calculate your new costs

 Before you start scaling, you first have to deliberate on whether you have the capital to pay for all the additional costs to keep your trucks operational.
 For instance, you need to buy a new vehicle, which can cost around $15,000.

 The new kitchen equipment is also a factor, with stoves alone costing up to $500.
 New trucks mean new licenses, permits, and insurances too, adding to the sum.
 What about initial inventory (like ingredients)?
 Maintenance fees?
 Employee wages?
 Calculate the costs and make sure that you’re ready for these expenses.

 2. Switch your business structure

-Different business structures bring different benefits, and for food truck owners looking to scale your best bet is a limited liability company (LLC).
+Different business structures bring different benefits, and for food truck owners looking to scale your best bet is a limited liability company (LLC) in New York.
 A sole proprietorship won’t give your assets enough protection, which you’ll be needing more than ever if you grow your business.
 Meanwhile, owning a corporation means having to appoint a board, which you don’t really need for a food truck business unless you plan to franchise it.